w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 :::
 ::::

-- If watered volume is symmetric along the row, a 2D sensor grid is sufficient to represent the soil volume
+- If the watered volume is symmetric along the row, a 2D sensor grid is sufficient to represent the soil volume
 - If moisture variations take place along the row too, a 3D grid of sensors is required
     - E.g., too sparse drippers